 Flashback Friday celebrates books from our past - anything published more than 5 years ago counts!

-It is hosted by Swoony Boys Podcast & Fiction Fare and I love it because it's not only the new releases that deserve our attention.
+I love this because it's not only the new releases that deserve our attention.